-3.3 Understanding the general limitations of the Appeon solution
+2.3 Understanding the general limitations of the PowerServer solution

-There are some general limitations in the migration capabilities of Appeon PowerServer.
-These limitations affect how well a PowerBuilder application is suited for Web migration with Appeon.
+There are some general limitations in the migration capabilities of PowerServer.
+These limitations affect how well a PowerBuilder application is suited for Web migration with PowerServer.
 It is very important to be aware of these limitations in advance.

-Table 3.1: Limitations of the Appeon solution
+Table 2.1: Limitations of the PowerServer solution

-Limitation What it limits Try to work around the limit by Coding style Appeon recommends not using certain coding styles such as generic code.
-Avoiding the coding styles that do not work well with Appeon based on advices in Supported PB Features for PowerServer Web.
-Database Appeon PowerServer supports the following database types: Always using the supported database types.
-SAP ASE, SAP SQL Anywhere, SAP HANA, Microsoft SQL
+Limitation What it limits Try to work around the limit by Coding style We recommend not using certain coding styles such as generic code.
+Avoiding the coding styles that do not work well with PowerServer based on advices in Supported PB Features for PowerServer Web.
+Database PowerServer supports the following database types: Always using the supported database types.

-Limitation What it limits Try to work around the limit by Server, Oracle, IBM DB2, SAP IQ, MySQL, Informix, Teradata, or PostgreSQL For details, see Installation Guide for .NET.
+Limitation What it limits Try to work around the limit by SAP ASE, SAP SQL Anywhere, Microsoft SQL Server, Oracle, IBM DB2, SAP IQ, MySQL, Informix, or PostgreSQL For details, see Installation Guide for .NET.
 Unsupported features The Supported PB Features for PowerServer Web provides a list of supported and unsupported features.
-Working around unsupported features by following the Chapter 6, Workarounds for Unsupported Features in Workarounds & API Guide.
+Working around unsupported features by following the Chapter 5, Workarounds for Unsupported Features in Workarounds & APIs Guide.

-For more information regarding the limitations, we recommend you read Chapter 2, Basic Requirements and Recommendations in Supported PB Features for PowerServer Web.
+For more information regarding the limitations, we recommend you read Chapter 1, Basic Requirements and Recommendations in Supported PB Features for PowerServer Web.

-3.4 Defining migration objective
+2.4 Defining migration objective